AI Moderation Tools

 The Moderation API is free with OpenAI usage but creates architectural dependency on OpenAI’s API.
 Teams that want to switch LLM providers or run air-gapped deployments need to replace this too.

 If architectural independence matters, Llama Guard is the portable alternative.
 If you’re deeply committed to OpenAI for the foreseeable future and latency matters, the OpenAI Moderation API is hard to beat on the operations side.
+And if your real blocker is the lack of custom categories, the more durable fix is usually a purpose-built classifier — see fine-tuned classifiers vs moderation APIs for when that tradeoff pays off.

 Comparing to the alternatives